SolidBench/SolidBench.js/README.md

 1. Fragmenting of the main SNB dataset.
 1. Fragmenting of the auxiliary SNB dataset.

-Finally, **query** templates will be instantiated based on the generated data.
+Then, **query** templates will be instantiated based on the generated data.
 This is done using [`sparql-query-parameter-instantiator.js`](https://github.com/rubensworks/sparql-query-parameter-instantiator.js) with the given query instantiation config (defaults to a config instantiating [all LDBC SNB interactive queries](https://github.com/rubensworks/ldbc-snb-decentralized.js/tree/master/templates/queries)).

+Finally, **validation queries and results** will be generated.
+This is done using [`ldbc-snb-validation-generator.js`](https://github.com/rubensworks/ldbc-snb-validation-generator.js/) with the given validation config.
+This defaults to a config instantiating all queries and results from the `validation_params-sf1-without-updates.csv` file from LDBC SNB.
+This default config will produce queries and expected results in the `out-validate/` directory, which are expected to be executed on a scale factor of `1`.

 ### 2. Serve